Flieger Flab Museum: Opening of a public museum

+During the VFMF presidency of former Federal Councillor Rudolf Friedrich from 1985 to 1988, the association built a new exhibition hall with the help of donations.
+This extension, a concrete shell structure by the engineer Heinz Isler, was inaugurated in 1988 by the then Federal Councillor Arnold Koller.
+The items on loan from the Lucerne Museum of Transport and other stored aircraft now found space in the museum.
+A year earlier, the federal government had assumed financial responsibility for the operation of the museum.
+Ten years later (1997), the VFMF and the Association of Friends of the Flab (VF-Flab) merged to form the Association of Friends of the Swiss Air Force VFL.
+In 2002, a second hall was opened on the site of the small old First World War hangars.

 During the presidency of former Federal Councillor Rudolf Heinrich Friedrich between 1985 and 1988, the club built a new exhibition hall with the help of donations.
 This extension, a concrete-shell structure designed by engineer Heinz Isler, was inaugurated in 1988 by former Federal Councillor Arnold Koller.
 A year earlier, the federal government took over the financial responsibility for the operation of the museum.
 Ten years later, in 1997, the VFMF and the Association of Friends of flab (VF-flab) merged with the Friends of the Swiss Air Force AFL.
 In 2002, a new hall was opened.